 This is a custom sweet feed mix.
 The owner, who has a large number of horses specifies what they want to be included.
 The feed is delivered either by the bag or with a bulk truck that fills a large bin.
 This particular feed has oats, corn, molasses, and a mineral supplement.
 Many feed companies make their own sweet feeds for owners who may only need small quantities.
 One precaution with sweet feed in hot humid weather: if the molasses content is high, and the feed sits for a long time, it can begin to ferment or mold.Continue to 6 of 8 below.

 06 of 08

 Whole oats have been standard horse feed for decades.
 Oats can also be bought crimped, crushed, rolled, steamed or triple cleaned.
 Cleaning removes all dust and weed seeds.
 Some people feel if the oats are bruised by crimping or rolling it will be more digestible.
-Often owners will see what looks whole oats in the manure and assume that the horse can't digest the outer shell and the oats have gone straight through.
+Often owners will see what looks like whole oats in the manure and assume that the horse can't digest the outer shell and the oats have gone straight through.
 But if you inspect the manure a little closer, you'll see that nothing is left of the inside of the oat, and only the hulls are passing through the whole.
 Also, there is a chance that crimping or rolling allows the grain to deteriorate faster and lose nutritional value.Continue to 7 of 8 below.

 07 of 08

 These cubes are highly compressed timothy hay.
 The hay is dried, chopped and compressed, then sold by the bag.
 Some people replace a portion of their horse's hay with hay cubes, and they are useful if your horse can't tolerate even a small amount of hay dust.
-These cubes are very hard, and while a horse's jaw is very strong, there is a chance of choke.
+These cubes are very hard, and while a horse's jaw is very strong, there is a chance of choking.
 Soaking and breaking up the cubes is one way to avoid this problem.Continue to 8 of 8 below.

 08 of 08